 Get free answers from our Russian expert!

-Most recent or choose the topic: Adoption, Airports, Apartments, Archives, Army, Business, Cities, Citizenship, Costs, Cruises, Currency, Distances, Driving, Ecology, Economics, Economy, Education, Enterprises, Entertainment, Flights, Food, Genealogy, General, History, Holidays, Hotels, Hunting, Industries, Languages, Locations, Medicine, Misc, Money, Museums, Music, Nature, People, Photos, Politics, Post, Relatives, Religion, Resting, Roads, Safety, Sport, Study, Theaters, Trains, Travel, Visa, Wage, Weather, Work
+Most recent or choose the topic: Adoption, Airports, Apartments, Archives, Army, Business, Cities, Citizenship, Costs, Cruises, Currency, Distances, Driving, Ecology, Economics, Economy, Education, Enterprises, Entertainment, Flights, Food, Genealogy, General, History, Holidays, Hotels, Hunting, Industries, Languages, Locations, Medicine, Misc, Money, Museums, Music, Nature, People, Photos, Politics, Post, Relatives, Religion, Roads, Safety, Sport, Study, Theaters, Trains, Travel, Visa, Wage, Weather, Work

 Questions and answers:

 My asks: Are Russian racist towards blacks?
 I would love to visit Russia but i don't know how Russian me would see me as a black women.
 I've heard some men are fascinated with us there.

 It would be wrong to say that all Russians are racists, but this problem exists in present Russia.
 You can find some information in this article about racism in Russia

 Peter asks: Why are there so many more women than men in Yoshkar-Ola?